 The cost of such measures is determined by the Committee on the basis of prevailing norms and guidelines.
 Though the exact cost to mitigate the impacts of induction in neighboring telecom circuits would vary from case to case, the cost on an average works out to be Rs.50000/- per km.
-Provision to meet these expenses has been made in the cost estimate for transmission lines proposed under the instant scheme.
+Provision to meet these expenses has been made in the cost estimate for the same for transmission line proposed under the instant scheme.